 Water Conservation & Efficiency

 Although 70 percent of our planet is covered with water, less than one percent is drinkable.
-Recent events such as the Flint, Mich., water crisis and drought in the western United States are shining the spotlight on a growing global issue.
+Events such as the Flint, Mich., water crisis and drought in the western United States are examples of the growing global issue.

 The International Code Council Family of Companies has several resources available to assist jurisdictions, manufacturers and the public with water conservation and efficiency.
 For decades, ICC’s codes and standards have addressed water-related issues and we remain committed to working with Member jurisdictions and industry partners to bring water efficient products to market, labeling new homes and structures as more water efficient, and spreading the word about the need for smart water use.